-You lead a busy life.
-But you're also ready to advance your career.
+You lead a busy life, but you're also ready to advance your career.
 The M.B.A. program at Wayne State University's Mike Ilitch School of Business gives you the opportunity to do so on your terms.
 Learn from outstanding faculty who bring a unique combination of research prowess and boardroom experience to students, providing knowledge across multiple business disciplines.

 Why a Wayne State M.B.A.?

-An M.B.A. degree from Wayne State University does more than provide an academic foundation for success — it helps open doors.
+A Master of Business Administration degree from Wayne State University does more than provide an academic foundation for success — it helps open doors.
 Our graduates join a strong network of more than 34,000 successful alumni across Metro Detroit and worldwide.
 Whether you're aiming to land that first job or make your way to the executive suite, there's likely a Wayne State alum nearby, ready to help.

 The M.B.A. program at the Mike Ilitch School of Business offers: